Lightning-AI/pytorch-lightning/docs/source-app/workflows/ssh/index.rst

 ----

 **********************************************************
-Generating a new SSH key and configure ssh-agent
+Add SSH key to lightning
 **********************************************************
 Open a terminal and run the following command: